jpmorganchase/modular/docs/esm-views/esm-cdn.md

   while in the statement `import @scope/name`, `[path]` will be replaced by the empty string.
-If the `[path]` substring is not specified in the CDN template but the subpath module is present in the `import` statement, the submodule path will be added ad the end of the template by default.
+If the `[path]` substring is not specified in the CDN template but the subpath module is present in the `import` statement, the submodule path will be added at the end of the template by default.
 - `[selectiveCDNResolutions]` is replaced with the [selective version resolutions](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/) specified in the manifest, as a comma-separated list of `package@version`